nuxeo/nuxeo-mqueues/nuxeo-mqueues-contribs/README.md

 This module provides contributions to Nuxeo platform using MQueue:

-- You can define Kafka access via Nuxeo contribution.
+- You can register Kafka access and properties via Nuxeo contribution.
 - A Nuxeo service that takes care of initialize MQManager, creates MQueue, starts computations topologies.
 - The producer/consumer pattern is adapted to do document mass import, it is exposed as automation operations.
 - Computations are used to provide an alternative WorkManager implementation.
+- Computations are also used to replace the Audit writer.

 ## Warning